bogiesoft/qr-payment/README.md

 Feel free to contribute on this project, We'll be happy to work with you.

 ## Donation
-If this project help you reduce time to develop, you can give me a bottle of IPA beer :)
+If this project help you reduce time to develop, you can give me a coffee one cup :)
 <p align="center">
   <img src="images/promptpay.png" width="120" />
 </p>